Port Chalmers: List of mayors

-Between 1878 and 1982, Port Chalmers had at least 23 mayors.
-The following is an almost complete list:
+Between 1878 and 1989, Port Chalmers had 23 mayors.
+The following is a complete list:

 Culture

 The creative arts are important to the area's economy; Port Chalmers and the surrounding suburbs of Careys Bay, Deborah Bay, Roseneath and Sawyers Bay have a thriving arts community, and the town is base for those living an alternative lifestyle.

 Various artists and musicians have lived in Port Chalmers, most notably late Māori artist Ralph Hotere.
 Hotere's former studio was on land at the tip of Observation Point, the large bluff overlooking the container terminal.
 When the port's facilities were expanded, part of the bluff was removed, including the area of Hotere's studio, despite strenuous objection from many of the town's residents.
-Part of the bluff close to the removed portion is now a sculpture garden, organized in 2005 by Hotere and featuring works by both him and by other New Zealand modern sculptors.
+Part of the bluff close to the removed portion is now a sculpture garden, organised in 2005 by Hotere and featuring works by both him and by other New Zealand modern sculptors.